mainstreamer/drupal-vagrant/README.md

     vagrant rsync-auto

-To sync files from guest to host install vagrant plugin **vagrant-rsync-back** and run
+To sync files from guest to host install vagrant plugin **vagrant-rsync-back**

+    vagrant plugin install vagrant-rsync-back

+and then every time you need to pull changes from your guest back to your host machine run

     vagrant rsync-back

-You need to run this every time you need to pull changes from your guest back to your host machine